 Capturing Rain to Help Our Environment

-Developing and implementing sustainable solutions to public space issues is a priority for the Golden Triangle BID.
-Like many city downtown areas, Washington’s central business district is mostly comprised of impervious surfaces like roads, sidewalks, and rooftops.
+Developing and implementing sustainable solutions for public spaces is a priority for the Golden Triangle BID.
+Like many downtown areas, Washington’s central business district is mostly comprised of impervious surfaces like roads, sidewalks, and rooftops.
 When it rains, these hardscapes don’t allow that water to infiltrate into the ground as natural landscapes like forests or meadows would.
-Instead, thousands of gallons of stormwater flow from these surfaces into our storm drains, carrying pollution like trash and car oil to Rock Creek and the Potomac River.
-To help clean up our local streams and rivers, the Golden Triangle BID is diverting tens of thousands of gallons of polluted stormwater from sidewalks and streets into rain gardens, where it is filtered by plants and specially engineered soils.
+Instead, torrents of stormwater flow from these surfaces into our storm drains, carrying pollution like trash and car oil to Rock Creek and the Potomac River.
+To help clean up our local streams and rivers, we are helping to divert tens of thousands of gallons of polluted stormwater from sidewalks and streets into rain gardens, where it is filtered by plants and specially engineered soils.

 Rain Gardens in the Golden Triangle

-Since 2012, the BID has built 17 rain gardens and has converted 12,000 square feet of asphalt and concrete to green space.
-This includes the installation of a rain garden at the Rhode Island and M Street island in 2012, four rain gardens at the corners of 19th and L Streets in 2014,and a sustainable rainwater harvesting system in Duke Ellington Park in 2017, and 15 (and counting) rain gardens on 19th Street.
+Since 2012, we have built 17 rain gardens around the neighborhood and converted 12,000 square feet of asphalt and concrete to green space.
+This includes the installation of a rain garden at the Rhode Island and M Street island in 2012, a sustainable rainwater harvesting system in Duke Ellington Park in 2017, and 15 (and counting) rain gardens on 19th Street.
 These projects have been completed with funding from DC’s Department of Energy & Environment and the Environmental Protection Agency.

-The BID’s dedication to this project helped the Golden Triangle achieve LEED Platinum, the highest level of LEED certification, from the U.S. Green Building Council.
-It is the first BID in the world to be certified through the LEED for Communities program.
+Our dedication to this project helped us achieve LEED Platinum, the highest level of LEED certification, from the U.S. Green Building Council.
+We’re the first BID in the world to be certified through the LEED for Communities program.

 The Greening of 19th Street

 The benefits to a project of this scale are numerous:

-- The rain gardens are able to capture and filter up to 43,000 gallons of polluted runoff per storm.
+- The rain gardens can capture and filter up to 43,000 gallons of polluted runoff per storm.
 This will reduce the risk of local flooding and help clean up our waterways.

-- 33 trees, planted in fall 2019, will provide cooling shade to the sidewalks, lowering the area’s heat island effect.
-They will also help filter out harmful air pollution and mitigate traffic noise.
+- Several trees planted as a part of the project provide cooling shade to the sidewalks, lowering the area’s heat island effect.
+They also help filter out harmful air pollution and mitigate traffic noise.